morlikowski/ecological-fallacy/README.md

 The project uses [poetry](https://python-poetry.org/docs/) to manage dependencies.

 You should be able to install the package and its dependecies for development using `poetry install` in the project directory.
-The repository is laready initalized, that is, it contains a `pyproject.toml` and `poetry.lock` file.
+The repository is already initalized, that is, it contains a `pyproject.toml` and `poetry.lock` file.

 ## Usage